benmaoer/docs/tidb-cloud/backup-and-restore.md

 ### Configure dual region backup

-TiDB Dedicated supports dual region backup by replicating backups to a region different from the cluster region.
+TiDB Dedicated supports dual region backup by replicating backups from your cluster region to another different region.
 After you enable this feature, all backups are automatically replicated to the specified region.
 This provides cross-region data protection and disaster recovery capabilities.
 It is estimated that approximately 99% of the data can be replicated to the secondary region within an hour.

-Dual region backup costs include both backup storage usage and cross region data transfer fees.
+Dual region backup costs include both backup storage usage and cross-region data transfer fees.
 For more information, refer to [Data Backup Cost](https://www.pingcap.com/tidb-dedicated-pricing-details#backup-storage-cost).

 To turn on dual region backup, perform the following steps: